{{flagHref}}

 Frequently Asked Questions

-ASTM D257 is applicable to a range of materials, including ceramics, polymers and metals.
-As a result, it is utilised in diverse engineering contexts.
+ASTM D257 is applicable to a wide range of materials, including ceramics, polymers, and metals, hence it has application in numerous industries and applications.

-Can ASTM D257 be used for testing high-frequency electrical properties?
+Is ASTM D257 suitable for high-frequency electrical properties?

 About the author